 We already know that human breast milk contains an array of compounds with anti-infectious properties.
 We also know that, in general, babies who are breastfed go on to have fewer infections than those babies who were bottle-fed.

-And while mothers have intuited since the beginning of time that breast milk is imperative for baby’s health, we’ve only recently scientifically identified breast milk as a source of commensal and potential probiotic bacteria for baby.
+And while mothers have intuited since the beginning of time that breast milk is imperative for baby’s health, we’ve only recently scientifically identified breast milk as a source of commensal and potential probiotic bacteria, making for healthy baby immune systems.

 Breastfeeding Prevents Gut Infections